 \section{Non-geodesic observer congruence and the dipole modulation}

-The Sachs equation (\ref{eq:sachs}) for $d_A$ is purely geometric and does \emph{not} require the observer congruence to be geodesic.
-In the FLRW derivation above, the assumption of geodesicity entered only when we related the affine parameter (or conformal time) to the redshift parameter $z$ defined along the null geodesic.
+The Sachs equation (\ref{eq:sachs}) for $d_A$ is purely geometrical and does \emph{not} require the observer congruence to be geodesic.
+In the FLRW derivation above, the assumption of geodesicity entered only when relating the affine parameter (or conformal time) to the redshift parameter $z$ defined along the null geodesic.
 We now relax this assumption and make explicit where and how the modification appears.

 In the previous FLRW derivation we implicitly took $u^\alpha$ to be the comoving geodesic congruence.
 We now relax \eqref{eq:geodesic_assumption} and allow